Engagement and Partnership

 Additional Oregon, Regional and National Partners

-The HECC is closely engaged with numerous other partners including federal governments and agencies, national research and policy organizations, nonprofit and community based organizations, foundations, businesses, local governments, school districts, schools, tribal organizations,
+The HECC is closely engaged with numerous other partners including federal governments and agencies, foundations, national research and policy organizations, nonprofit and community based organizations, foundations, businesses, local governments, school districts, schools, tribal organizations,